-The International Accounting Standards Board (Board) tentatively decided to explore making clarifying amendments to IAS 32 Financial Instruments: Presentation to address common accounting challenges that arise in practice when applying IAS 32.
-The Board aims to address those challenges by clarifying some underlying principles in IAS 32 and adding application guidance to facilitate consistent application of those principles.
+The International Accounting Standards Board (IASB) tentatively decided to explore making clarifying amendments to IAS 32 Financial Instruments: Presentation to address common accounting challenges that arise in practice when applying IAS 32.
+The IASB aims to address those challenges by clarifying some underlying principles in IAS 32 and adding application guidance to facilitate consistent application of those principles.
 In addition, it intends to further develop some presentation and disclosure requirements.
-The Board’s tentative decisions were made after considering feedback on the Discussion Paper Financial Instruments with Characteristics of Equity, which was published in June 2018.
+The IASB'S tentative decisions were made after considering feedback on the Discussion Paper Financial Instruments with Characteristics of Equity, which was published in June 2018.

-The Discussion Paper set out the Board's preferred approach to classification of a financial instrument, as a financial liability or an equity instrument, from an issuer’s perspective.
-The Board also explored enhanced presentation and disclosure requirements that would provide further information about financial instruments’ effects on an issuer's financial position and financial performance.
+The Discussion Paper set out the IASB'S preferred approach to classification of a financial instrument, as a financial liability or an equity instrument, from an issuer’s perspective.
+The IASB also explored enhanced presentation and disclosure requirements that would provide further information about financial instruments’ effects on an issuer's financial position and financial performance.

-All 13 Board members agreed with this decision.
+All 10 IASB members agreed with this decision.